ZoneMinder/zmeventnotification/docs/guides/principles.rst

 .. sidebar:: Summary of rules:

   * if hooks are used, needs to return 0 as exit status
+  * Then, if you use dynamic controls (``use_escontrol_interface=yes``), those commands will be checked
+  * Then, if you have a rule file (ES 6.0+), rules will have to allow it
-  * channel must be in the notify_on_xxx attributes
+  * Then, channel must be in the notify_on_xxx attributes
-  * if FCM, monitor must be in tokens.txt for that device
+  * Then, if FCM, monitor must be in tokens.txt for that device
-  * if FCM, delay must be > delay specified in tokens.txt
+  * Then, if FCM, delay must be > delay specified in tokens.txt

 3.2.1: Wait what is a channel?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~